 Short haul work can be generally classified as regional or local.
 Regional can be within about 150-500 miles or so of the home terminal.
 Local work is usually up to about 100 miles of the home terminal.

 The current trend seems to be that more and more drivers, don’t want to do long haul trucking because of the stress on their families and the toll it takes on their own personal health.

 Good short haul trucking jobs as a result, MAY be hard to come by, depending upon where you live.

-There are several perks of short haul trucking.
+There are several perks of short haul trucking for the CDL driver.

 Although short haul trucking may sound appealing at first, there are downsides.

 Short haul can be seasonal in nature, for example, hauling gravel or salt, or equipment for a road construction project.

 - Long Days.

 Work days can start early and end late.
 Just the nature of the beast.Less Pay.
 The VERY reason drivers go for short haul trucking work, can turn around and bite them in the butt.
 Even though drivers CAN be home more often, many don’t take advantage of the home time, and make themselves available for more work.